-This is a great lead in to VCE/VET hospitality and a career or part time work in the hospitality industry.
+This is a great lead in to VCE/VET Cookery and a career or part time work in the hospitality industry.

-POSSIBLE PATHWAY YEAR 10 HOSPITALITY YEAR 11 VET HOSPITALITY - KITCHEN OPERATIONS 1 ST YEAR OF CERTIFICATE II YEAR 12 VET HOSPITALITY - KITCHEN OPERATIONS 2 ND YEAR OF CERTIFICATE II
+POSSIBLE PATHWAY YEAR 10 CAFE YEAR 11 VCE VET COOKERY 1 ST YEAR OF CERTIFICATE II YEAR 12 VCE VET COOKERY2 ND YEAR OF CERTIFICATE II (ATAR scored assessment)

-Units in VCE/VET Hospitality count toward further training at a tertiary level and as an apprentice chef.
+Units in VCE/VET Cookery count toward further training at a tertiary level and as an apprentice chef.